Joannamcgallagher/body-and-soul-yoga/README.md

     ![Color gin fizz](docs/color%20-%20gin%20fizz.png)

     Portica for the quote boxes and the background of the signup form.
 When using it for the quote boxes, I used an opacity of 0.8.
+When this background color is used, I use a white font with it so it is easily readable.

     ![Color portica](docs/color%20-%20portica.png)

+    The font I chose was Comfortaa from the Google fonts library and is referenced in the stylesheet.
+I think this font fits best with the feel of the site and what it is representing.

 ## Features